Written By: Shreya Patil

 Conclusion: In India, Betting On IPL Matches Is Illegal

 IPL betting is not legal in India.
-The Public Gambling Act and the 2025 Online Gaming Act both clearly state that real-money betting and wagering are banned without government regulation.
+The Public Gambling Act and the 2025 Promotion and Regulation of Online Gaming Act both clearly state that real-money betting and wagering are banned entirely in the online space.

 About the Author